 Heat up 1 tablespoon of cooking oil in a wok or a large pan and saute the onion and garlic over medium-high heat.

-As soon as the onions start to turn translucent, add 2 tablespoons of Thai red curry paste.
-I highly recommend Mae Ploy Thai Red Curry Paste.
-Using a good brand really makes all the difference for a great curry.
+As soon as the onions start to turn translucent, add 2 tablespoons of Thai red curry paste (homemade or store-bought.
+Using a good Thai Red Curry Paste really makes all the difference for a great curry.
 Tip: You can freeze the leftover curry paste so one container should last quite a while.

 Stir-fry the curry paste for a few seconds.